jci-metasys/basic-services-dotnet/README.md

 ## Usage (.NET)

 This section demonstrates how to use the MetasysClient to interact with your Metasys server from a .NET application.
-There is an example on [Github](https://github.com/metasys-server/basic-services-dotnet/tree/master/MetasysServicesExampleApp) that can be run from the command line.
+There is an example on [Github](https://github.com/metasys-server/basic-services-dotnet/tree/master/MetasysServicesExampleApp) that can be run from the command line and a specific prototype of an API to API integration about a  [Weather Forecast application](https://github.com/metasys-server/basic-services-dotnet/tree/master/WeatherForecastApp).

 ### Creating a Client